Evlers/rt-thread_esp-hosted/README.md

 * A standard 802.3 network interface for transmitting and receiving 802.3 frames
 * A standard HCI interface over which Bluetooth/BLE is supported
 * A control interface to configure and control Wi-Fi on ESP chips
+* A OTA interface for upgrading ESP firmware

 ESP-Hosted-MCU solution makes use of host's existing `TCP/IP and/or Bluetooth/BLE software stack` and `hardware peripheral like SPI/SDIO/UART` to connect to ESP firmware with very thin layer of software.